 For those attending the Summer School who wish to visit Clare Island with their families, we are delighted to announce that we will once again run the Children’s Bard.
 This is conducted parallel to the adult summer school and includes art, weaving, sport, music, dancing and storytelling.

 The Bard Festival hosts evening entertainment such as the annual Islander’s Night, where we experience local music, poetry song and dance performed by the people of Clare Island.
 This year the schedule includes an opportunity to complete the contemplative walk of The Chartres Labyrinth.
-The festival concludes with a poetry reading.
+This year the festival concludes with a poetry reading by Katie Donovan.
 Clare Island is the ancestral home of the legendary Pirate Queen Grace O’Malley (Granuaile).
 It provides a backdrop of megalithic tombs, holy wells and a 12th century Cistercian Abbey.

 To view this movie you must install windows media player plug-in and run the active x component.
 Its in the yellow bar at the top of your browser.